castle-engine/castle-engine/examples/research_special_rendering_methods/test_rendering_old_opengl/README.md

-# Test Rendeing With Old OpenGL
+# Test Rendering With Old OpenGL

 This example uses `GLFeatures.ForceFixedFunction`, to force treating the current OpenGL version as if it was an ancient OpenGL version, without some modern features (like VBO and shaders).